 4 Steps to Consider Before Quitting Your Job

 When you’re working in a specific role for a firm, you likely have limited responsibilities, depending on your job description and title.
 You are only responsible for your own performance, and of those that report to you.
 However, most entrepreneurs have to oversee almost every aspect of their business, at least in the beginning.
 That means you may need to manage everything from arranging capital to talent acquisition strategies to operational efficiency and productivity.
 In other words, starting your own business is not the cakewalk it might seem from the outside.
-Before you quit your current job and jump in with both feet, have a look at these four steps:
+Before you quit or resign your current job and jump in with both feet, have a look at these four steps:

 - Acquire Experience and Contacts from Your Current Role